LycheeGUO/lizhi/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 Hello, I am a passionate researcher who aims to improve the health and well-being of older people through cognitive neuroscience, social determinants, and imaging analysis.
 I am always eager to learn new things and collaborate with other researchers who share my interests.
-If you are interested in my research or want to collaborate with me, please feel free to contact me at glz1997@tju.edu.cn.
+If you are interested in my research or want to collaborate with me, please feel free to contact me at [guolz@link.cuhk.edu.hk](mailto:guolz@link.cuhk.edu.hk).